 You might feel stressed by the idea that if you needed to brake suddenly, this tailgater could rear-end your car.
 Though you might drive with care, you could still be in danger because of this driver.

 However, there are measures you can take to prevent a car accident if you are being tailgated.
-Read on to find three ways that you can stay safe behind the wheel when another driver starts to follow you too closely.
+The following are three ways that you can stay safe behind the wheel when another driver starts to follow you too closely.

 Exit the Situation If Possible